my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - Det er *skadelig* for … → It is harmful to …

+- være/bli en byrde <span class="env-green">for</span> noe(n) → to be/become a burden to sth/sb

+  … være til byrde for samfunnet → … becomes a burden to society

 - Det er ikke bra for … → It is not good for …

+- Det kan bli stress å tenke på … for mye. → It can be stressful to think about … too much.

 - … kan gå *utover* … → to affect negatively; to harm;